hop-protocol/user-docs/basics/USDC.e-manual-withdrawals.md

 # USDC.e Manual Withdrawals

-As the Hop USDC bridge was upgraded to utilize Circle's CCTP, leading to the deprecation of the USDC bonder, transfers involving USDC.e now require manual withdrawal.\
+With the Hop USDC bridge upgraded to utilize Circle's CCTP and the deprecation of the USDC bonder, transfers involving USDC.e now require manual withdrawal.\
 \
 Hop enables you to withdraw hUSDC.e from the pool and transfer it to L1 at a 1:1 ratio.
 However, transferring hUSDC.e to L1 requires completing the full exit process, which takes at least 7 days after the root commit before the withdrawal can be finalized.
 To proceed, follow the steps below:\
 \